AckerlyXu/heima/articles/site-recovery/site-recovery-failback-from-azure-to-hyper-v.md

     - **Synchronize data during failover only(full download)**—Use this option if you've been running on Azure for a long time.
 This option is faster because we expect that most of the disk has changed and we don't want to spend time in checksum calculation.
 It performs a download of the disk.
 It is also useful when the on-prem virtual machine has been deleted.

-	>[AZURE.NOTE]
+    >[!NOTE]
     >We recommend you use this option if you've been running Azure for a while (a month or more) or the on-prem virtual machine has been deleted.This option doesn't perform any checksum calculations.
     >
     >

 4. If data encryption is enabled for the cloud, in **Encryption Key** select the certificate that was issued when you enabled data encryption during Provider installation on the VMM server.
 5. Initiate the failover.
 You can follow the failover progress on the **Jobs** tab.